 Note that national and state standards for elevators apply to elevators that are being manufactured or installed.
 This means that older elevators in older homes likely won’t offer the same level of safety as newly manufactured home elevators.
 As we’ll see, the safety issues that have arisen from some home elevators would not be an issue for modern elevators that are equipped with all the required safety features.

-At Inclinator, we ensure our elevators adhere to or exceed safety codes.
+At Inclinator, we ensure our products adhere to or exceed elevator safety codes.
 We stay on top of the latest industry trends and features to ensure our elevators are as reliable and safe as they come.
-Safety will always be a top priority for us at Inclinator.
+Elevator safety will always be a top priority for us at Inclinator.

 Why Do Some People Think Home Elevators Are Unsafe?